vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 ### Cloud-First
 In the *Cloud-First Strategy* phase,  VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, modern, centralizedm commercial cloud, the VA Enterprise Cloud.
+This phase is also known as "lift-and-shift" and does not involve any modifications to the migrated system.

 ### Cloud-Smart
 In the [*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart) phase, VA is implementing cloud-native __*VISTA* Adaptive Maintenance__ (VAM), which provides a cloud-based roadmap and software for cloud-native optimization and security for *VISTA* to the highest standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices.